abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 This feeling of ownership also extends to all of the things that give us a sense of who we are, particularly the human body.
-We tend to think of this body as “my body, my foot, my knee, my back,” and do what is necessary to defend ourselves against all of the situations that might come and threaten the body.
-We treat illnesses, and we take care of whatever has befallen us with a sense of possession, a sense that this has happened to “my body.”
-We take antibiotics or put on different ointments and salves to defend the body against all of the organisms that are taking over.
-But the millions of organisms that live in our bodies may think this body is theirs (if they do think).
+We tend to think of this body as *my body, my foot, my knee, my back,* and do what is necessary to defend ourselves against all of the situations that might come and threaten the body.
+We treat illnesses, and we take care of whatever has befallen us with a sense of possession, a sense that this has happened to *my body.* We take antibiotics or put on different ointments and salves to defend the body against all of the organisms that are taking over.
+But the millions of organisms that live in our bodies may think of these bodies as theirs (if they do think).
 It’s helpful to ask ourselves: *Whose body is this?
 Whose feelings are these?
 Whose thoughts are these?
 Whose opinions are these?
 Whose neuroses are these?
 Whose problems are these?* We have such a strong sense of ownership around all of this.
 We hope to do whatever is possible to reasonably maximize comfort and skillfulness, yet, if we have a sense of personal attachment, personal identity, to any of this, then at some point when things change, we are bound to suffer.

 This is a reflection we can keep in mind as we practice throughout the day.
 Even though we spend a lot of time developing skillful means and